2024 Australasian Emissions Reduction (AER) Summit

 Closing Plenary: NetZero Next Steps and International Alignment

-This session will take stock of discussions from the Summit and consider next steps required for net zero aligned 2035 national plans as well as the international cooperation that accelerate investment in decarbonisation and other climate and nature positive solutions.
-Join our experts as they draw together threads from across the full two-day program to discuss the climate realities and prosperity opportunities in acceleration policy and investment.
+This session will take stock of discussions from the Summit and profile the steps required for net zero-aligned 2035 corporate and country plans.
+Join our experts as they reflect on the international cooperation that can accelerate decarbonisation and other climate and nature positive solutions, and the opportunities for both policy and investment.

 Closing drinks